pat-laugh/pkl/README.md

 ridges/shapes.
 Otherwise, it's better to keep the keys in their original positions; then, you'll just have to remember what the keys actually stand for (not much of a problem if you already can touch type).

-The layout also advocates for a new position of the right hand.
-Instead of holding the fingers at the "Home Row" (on "JKL;"/"EUL;" in QWERTY/PKL setups), you put them in a kind of circle such that the right thumb presses on the N key, so you have 5 fingers on letters instead of having the thumb on the space bar:
-"NJIOP"/"NEIOP" in QWERTY/PKL setups.

 Furthermore, on Linux, the left Alt key is changed so it moves the keys on the right of they keyboard 3 keys to the left.
 This allows to reach keys at the